jcs-legacy/blog/source/_posts/Uncategorized/Framework I have been working -Part 2-.md

 	- https://itimetraveler.github.io/hexo-theme-hiker/2016/10/24/Hiker%E4%B8%BB%E9%A2%98%E9%A2%84%E8%A7%88/homepage-index.png
 ---

-# Framework I have been working - Part 2-

 <div class="panel-text-left">
 At the 'Framework I have been working...
 (Part 1)', I have talked about the reasons why I started writing tools and libraries.
 At this time, one of my